• Skip to primary navigation

 While salad looms large in the name of this recipe, it's essentially Cowboy Caviar or Texas Caviar tossed with leafy greens.

-That's why I also suggest ditching the lettuce greens and serving this with your favorite chips as an appetizer or snack.
-This recipe is a crowd pleaser every time I serve it.
+Pro Tip: Ditch the lettuce greens and serve this with your favorite chips as an appetizer or snack.
+This recipe is a crowd-pleaser every time.

 Salad served as a dip with tortilla chips.